Take Five in C#

 Voice Leading

-The bass line moves through F to C (descending perfect fourth), C to Cb (ascending unison), Cb to A# (descending whole step).
-The predominantly stepwise bass motion creates smooth, connected voice leading.
+The bass line moves through F to C (descending perfect fourth), C to C# (ascending half step), C# to A# (descending minor third).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
 When the progression loops, the bass returns from A# to F by perfect fourth.

 Scales for Improvisation